Achaemenid Empire: Navy

 The construction material of choice was wood, but some armoured Achaemenid ships had metallic blades on the front, often meant to slice enemy ships using the ship's momentum.
 Naval ships were also equipped with hooks on the side to grab enemy ships, or to negotiate their position.
 The ships were propelled by sails or manpower.
 The ships the Persians created were unique.
 As far as maritime engagement, the ships were equipped with two mangonels that would launch projectiles such as stones, or flammable substances.

 Xenophon describes his eyewitness account of a massive military bridge created by joining 37 Persian ships across the Tigris.
 The Persians used each boat's buoyancy to support a connected bridge above which supply could be transferred.
 Herodotus also gives many accounts of the Persians using ships to build bridges.

 Darius I, in an attempt to subdue the Scythian horsemen north of the Black Sea, crossed over at the Bosphorus, using an enormous bridge made by connecting Achaemenid boats, then marched up to the Danube, crossing it by means of a second boat bridge.
-The bridge over the Bosphorus essentially connected the nearest tip of Asia to Europe, encompassing at least some 1000 meters of open water if not more.
+The bridge across the Bosporus joined the closest points of Asia and Europe, covering at least 1,000 meters of open water.
 Herodotus describes the spectacle, and calls it the "bridge of Darius":

 Strait called Bosphorus, across which the bridge of Darius had been thrown, is hundred and twenty furlongs in length, reaching from the Euxine, to the Propontis.
 The Propontis is five hundred furlongs across and fourteen hundred long.
 Its waters flow into the Hellespont, the length of which is four hundred furlongs ...

 Years later, a similar boat bridge would be constructed by Xerxes I, in his invasion of Greece.
 Although the Persians failed to capture the Greek city-states completely, the tradition of maritime involvement was carried down by the Persian kings, most notably Artaxerxes II.
-Years later, when Alexander invaded Persia and during his advancement into India, he took a page from the Persian art of war, by having Hephaestion and Perdiccas construct a similar boat-bridge at the Indus river in India in the spring of 327 BC.
+In spring 327 BC, during Alexander's invasion of Persia and his advance into India, he followed Persian military practice by having Hephaestion and Perdiccas construct a similar boat-bridge at the Indus river.